A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Discussion

 \subsection{Comparison with Previous Work}

+AHEAD-DS is based on HEAR-DS, which provides a solid foundation as the recordings of environment sounds have been open sourced with a permissive licence.
+One issue with HEAR-DS is that the dataset is not in a fixed, ready-to-use state.
+This is because some of the published data is unmixed, and some pseudo-random procedures were used during the production of the HEAR-DS dataset.
+Since the code has not been published, these procedures cannot be fully reproduced.
+The advantage of AHEAD-DS is that the dataset is in a ready-to-use state.
+This is important because it removes a variable when comparing ML models.
+The speech and environment sounds have been released in both mixed and unmixed forms, eliminating ambiguity.

+OpenYAMNet was compared against Perch and AST.
+It outperforms Perch in both performance and efficiency by achieving a higher mAP, accuracy, while using fewer parameters, 0.84, 0.93, and 3.7 million respectively compared to Perch's 0.80, 0.89, and 7.8 million.
+Although AST surpasses OpenYAMNet with the highest mAP and accuracy at 0.93 and 0.97, it is less efficient as it uses 86.0 million parameters.

-Compared to the original YAMNet public release, YAMNet+ is an improvement because we implemented a complete workflow, so it can be tuned with transfer learning.
-YAMNet published without training code can only be used as a black box.
-YAMNet+ is also lightweight with 3.7 million parameters compared to the $>80$ million parameters of other sound recognition models \cite{kong2020panns} \cite{gong2021ast}.
+Compared to the original YAMNet public release, OpenYAMNet is a fully open source re-implementation of YAMNet with a complete workflow, so it can be tuned with transfer learning.
+YAMNet was published without training code and can only be used as a black box.

-AHEAD-DS allows comparison of models using a standardised dataset with consistent labels, divided into training/validation/testing sets, and annotated with the ground truth.
-AHEAD-DS is particularly valuable given the difficulty of directly comparing existing studies, where datasets may be incomplete, not in a ready-to-use state, labels differ between datasets, and the code and datasets may not be publicly available.